victoru/aws-snapshot-resource/README.md

 * `identifier`: *Required.* The identifier of the snapshot kind to restore. i.e.
-   The value of `.DBClusterSnapshot.DBClusterIdentifier` if the snapshot is from a cluster or `.DBSnapshot.DBIdentifier` if the snapshot is from an instance.
+   The value of `.DBClusterSnapshot.DBClusterIdentifier` if the snapshot is from a cluster or `.DBSnapshot.DBInstanceIdentifier` if the snapshot is from an instance.

 * `kind`: *Optional.* The kind of snapshot to track (i.e. cluster or instance.)
   Defaults to "instance"